casagrandeee/casagrandeee/README.md

 # 👋 Hello, I’m Yan Casagrande!

 Welcome to my GitHub!
-I'm a **Software Engineering Student** with a strong passion for technology and problem-solving.
-Here, you'll find a variety of projects, from algorithms and data structures to full-stack applications and academic research.
+I'm a **Software Engineering student** on a journey to master full-stack development and reach the goal of **10,000 hours of practice**.
+Here you'll find a variety of projects—from algorithms and academic research to real-world full-stack applications.

 ---

 ### 🚀 About Me

-I’m currently in my seventh semester of Software Engineering at **Univille - Joinville, SC, Brazil**.
-I work at **Becomex** in the **Data Delivery Intelligence (DDI)** department, where I am continuously enhancing my development skills field I am passionate about and have been studying for the past three years.
+I’m currently living in **Dublin, Ireland**, where I'm continuing my studies and diving deeper into software development to expand my international career.
+I’ve completed **7 semesters of Software Engineering** at **Univille - Joinville, SC, Brazil**.

+---

+### 🧠 My Mission

+> Become a complete **Full Stack Developer** ready for the European and global tech markets, capable of building modern, scalable, and impactful applications.

+I'm currently working through a structured **10,000-hour roadmap**, mastering technologies such as:

+- HTML, CSS, JavaScript, React, Node.js
+- Git, GitHub, MongoDB, SQL, Docker
+- Software Testing, Cloud Deployment, DevOps

+You can follow my learning journey and progression through this GitHub.
+Every commit, every project, every refactor—it's all part of the mission.

 ---